nmenant/f5-101-lab-Mesos-Marathon/docs/ansible/ansible-install-setup.rst

 .. warning::

 	Install and setup have already been done on master1.
-So this is for your information
+So this is for your information.
+You may go straight here :ref:`install_playbooks`

 Install Ansible